DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-01-22-why-we-need-a-register-of-training-providers.md

 3. **DfE can track and manage provider information more effectively** – The department gains a clear and consolidated view of all providers.
 This is critical for decision-making, reporting, funding, and ensuring compliance with regulations.

 4. **Reduced risk of errors and data duplication** – Each service can consume the same authoritative provider record.
-As a result, any updates—such as new accreditation status or contact information—flow out to all the relevant services automatically rather than needing to be duplicated.
+As a result, any updates (such as new accreditation status or contact information) flow out to all the relevant services automatically rather than needing to be duplicated.

 5. **A better user experience** – Candidates, trainees, and schools will see consistent training provider details regardless of which BAT service they use.
 This consistency helps build trust in the system’s reliability and reduces confusion.